-Executive function has become a buzz word among early child educators and child care providers.
+Executive function has become a buzzword among early childhood educators and childcare providers.
 You may have heard it or read about it.
-And you may be wondering exactly what it means and why it is important to know this word and how it applies to your child.
+And you may be wondering exactly what it means, why it is important to know this word, and how it applies to your child.

 What is Executive Function?

-The term executive function is subject to some interpretation, but most professionals working in early childhood define executive function as three specific skills that help children organize and manage their thoughts and actions.
+The term executive function is subject to some interpretation.
+Still, most professionals working in early childhood define executive function as three specific skills that help children organize and manage their thoughts and actions.
 These three areas consist of working memory, cognitive flexibility, and inhibitory control.
-Now, let’s take a closer look at each of these skills.
+Now, let’s take a closer look at each of these skills.1,2

-Working memory refers to a child’s ability to remember important information and use it in a functional way.
-An example of working memory is when you teach your child the sequence and technique for tying their shoe.
-Several days later, they are able to remember the steps and the techniques necessary to tie their shoes for themselves.
+Working memory refers to a child’s ability to remember important information and use it functionally.
+An example of working memory is teaching your child the sequence and technique for tying their shoe.
+Several days later, they can remember the steps and the techniques necessary to tie their shoes for themselves.

 How to support working memory in young children:

 - Ask your child to teach you.
-By having your child explain back to you how to do something, it helps them to learn the skill.
-They have to think through the sequence and procedure and this helps to cement working memory skills.
+Having your child explain back to you how to do something helps them learn the skill.
+They have to think through the sequence and procedure, which helps cement working memory skills.

 - Play memory.
 Games that require visual memory are great for working memory skills.
-While waiting for food in a restaurant, put several items in the center of the table, then have your child close their eyes, then remove one item and have them try to figure out what is missing.
-This is a great way to pass time and build working memory.
+While waiting for food in a restaurant, put several items in the center of the table.
+Then have your child close their eyes.
+With their eyes closed, remove one item and have them try to figure out what is missing.
+This is a great way to pass the time and build working memory.

 - Play card games.
-Go Fish and Old Maid are great for teaching working memory because children are remembering the rules of the game and also processing the cards, sequence, and numbers and symbols.
+Go Fish and Old Maid are great for teaching working memory because children remember the game rules and process the cards, sequence, numbers, and symbols.

 - Use all the senses.
 By engaging all of the senses, you are helping your child store new information for new learning.

-- Be spontaneous.
-Pull the car over on the way home to allow your children to run around on a new playground for 15 minutes, offer little surprises that break up the routine, such as “Tonight we are going to have a carpet picnic in the living room instead of eating dinner at the table.”
+2. Be spontaneous.
+Pull the car over on the way home to allow your children to run around on a new playground for 15 minutes.
+Offer little surprises that break up the routine, such as “Tonight we are going to have a carpet picnic in the living room instead of eating dinner at the table.”

-- Discuss new possibilities.
-Challenge your child’s creativity by asking questions, such as “What are three different uses for this fork?”
-Or “If our dog could talk, what would he be saying right now?”
+3. Discuss new possibilities.
+Challenge your child’s creativity by asking questions like, “What are three different uses for this fork?”
+Or “If our dog could talk, what would he say right now?”

-- Play outdoors.
+5. Play outdoors.
 The outdoors has a way of changing things up and keeping play new and engaging.
 Talk about the changing weather, seasons, and light.
-Find things in nature and come up with alternate uses for them (a stick becomes a magic wand).
+Find things in nature and come up with alternate uses (a stick becomes a magic wand).

-- Model self-control.
-When something frustrating happens to you, show self-control, then discuss it with your child.
+2. Model self-control.
+Show self-control when something frustrating happens to you, then discuss it with your child.
 “I didn’t want to drop this whole bag of groceries, but it happened, so let’s pick up the apples together and count each one.”

-- Praise your child for using self-control.
-When you see your child using self-control point it out and tell them how proud you are.
-Acknowledge that it is difficult and it means that they are turning into a big girl/boy.
+3. Praise your child for using self-control.
+When you see your child using self-control, point it out and tell them how proud you are.
+Acknowledge that it is difficult, and know that it means they’re turning into a big girl/boy.

-- Allow playdates.
+4. Allow playdates.
 Playdates allow children to practice self-control around the unpredictability of other children.
-Talk your child through sharing and turn taking.
+Talk to your child about sharing and turn-taking.

-When your child has more advanced executive function, higher level skills can be learned and applied and new learning can occur.
+When your child has a more advanced executive function, higher-level skills can be learned and applied, allowing new learning.
 It is never too early to start teaching executive function skills!